gSchool/DNA-release-2/02-Phase-1/04b-architecture.md

 ##### !end-answer

 ### !explanation
-Although microservices architecture supports risk reduction by distributing dependencies it is a statement as written, not a specific requirement in the contract.
+Microservices architecture supports risk reduction by distributing dependencies.
+Here it is a statement, not a specific contract requirement.
 ### !end-explanation
 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->